Studying at Oamk

 - Learning agreement during the mobility, if changes occur during your exchange

 At the end of or after your exchange you will get at least the following documents on Oamk's template.
 We shall issue one (1) soft or digital copy per student free of charge:

 The documents shall be sent as soft copies by email (encrypted) to you personally.
 Check instructions for opening encrypted emails and attachments from Oamk.
 If required and possible, we will also send original hard copies by regular postal mail to your home university's international office.

 Oamk's digital letter of confirmation includes the basic information of your exchange and, especially the duration of your stay at Oamk.
 See more about the duration of your mobility below.

 Once you have finished your learning activities, the teachers / supervisors have three (3) weeks (excluding holidays) for completing the assessment.
 Oamk’s international administrative coordinators then have another five (5) weeks (excluding holidays) to issue the transcript of records.

-The transcript of records includes the course and project work assessment results according to Oamk's grading scale and ECTS conversion tables, and/or course progress information.
+The digital transcript of records includes the course and project work assessment results according to Oamk's grading scale and ECTS conversion tables, and/or course progress information.
 If you are pursuing an Erasmus+ traineeship at Oamk or a local company/organisation, you will usually also receive a traineeship certificate from your supervisor after completion of all traineeship tasks and once the assessment has been completed by the supervisor.